PrefectHQ/prefect-helm/charts/prefect-worker/README.md

 ### Deploying multiple workers to a single namespace

-If you want to run more than one worker in a single Kubernetes namespace, you will need to specify the `fullnameOveride` parameter at install time of one of the workers.
+If you want to run more than one worker in a single Kubernetes namespace, you will need to specify the `fullnameOverride` parameter at install time of one of the workers.

 ```yaml
 fullnameOverride: prefect-worker-2